Widukind/dlstats/documentation/database.rst

 Eurostat
 ~~~~~~~~
 For eurostat, we add a number of URLs for accessing the raw tsv, dft or sdmx files.
 Also, there is a field for the flowRef identifying the dataflow[3]_.
+We name codes the nomenclature of attributes that defines atomically the time series.
+Those codes are only provided for exploration of the database.
+In the program, a time series is of course identified by its unique id.
+A document from the codes collection contains all the series related to this code.
+Consequently, it is possible to query for time series using a set of constraint on codes; at the application level, the client would differentiate all the series_id sets to only get the relevant time series.
+We keep a pointer to the time series for better performances.

 .. code:: javascript